department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 ### Find your rate based on your yearly income

 Click on the income range that applies to you.
-Then, follow the directions below the table to find your monthly payment amount.
+Then, follow the directions below the table to calculate your monthly payment.

 **Note:** Your yearly income is how much money you earn during one calendar year (January 1 to December 1).
 This includes income from all sources, such as wages, salary, investment payments, rental properties, gifts, income of dependents living in your home, and some retirement payments.
 If you're remarried and living with your spouse, this also includes your spouse's income.